-We’re replacing damaged sea defences next to the historical Fort Cumberland site in Eastney, Portsmouth.
+We've now completed work to replace the damaged sea defences next to the historical Fort Cumberland site in Eastney, Portsmouth.

 The new sea defences will protect Fort Cumberland and two of our underground storm tanks, which are vital in helping to prevent flooding in the city.
-Large amounts of rock will be transported from Norway and positioned along the coastline to shore up the seawall.

 In 2015, we completed a £10 million investment scheme to improve the resilience and robustness of its storm tanks at Fort Cumberland, Portsmouth.

 The scheme has changed the way storm water – wastewater heavily diluted with rainwater – enters and then passes through the tanks and has also seen the pumps and screens refurbished.

 These screens capture any debris within the storm water, which includes such items as wet wipes and sanitary waste, before screened storm water is released.

 It's important to note that the improvements will not stop stormwater releases into Langstone Harbour during heavy rain.